M. bovis eradication phases explained

 Declaration statement to world authority

-Once we have confidence of absence, our intention is to submit a declaration of freedom to the World Organisation for Animal Health.
+Once we have confidence of absence, our intention is to submit a declaration of freedom to the World Organisation for Animal Health (WOAH).
 We need to give strong supporting evidence of our declaration.

 The background surveillance data gathered during the provisional absence and confidence of absence phases will form a key piece of evidence in this declaration.

-The need to practice good biosecurity is imperative through all 3 phases.
-If M. bovis is uncovered during either the provisional absence or confidence of absence phases, the country would need to return to an earlier phase.
-This would increase the length of time required to eradicate the disease.
+The need to practice good biosecurity is imperative through all 3 phases (delimiting, provisional absence, and confidence of absence).
+If M. bovis is uncovered during either the provisional absence or confidence of absence phases the country would need to return to an earlier phase, which would increase the length of time required to eradicate the disease.